Martynas Mažeika: Professional career

 Mažeika began his professional career in 2000, aged 15, with the Lithuanian club Neptūnas where he stayed until 2004.
 He then moved to Alba Berlin for three years, the last one on loan to Telekom Baskets Bonn.
-Then he played at Capo d'Orlando and Khimik.
+He then played at Capo d'Orlando and Khimik.
 During the 2008–09 season he returned to Neptūnas and started the 2009–10 season with VEF Rīga.
-On January 15, 2010 he joined the Greek League club A.E.K.
+On 15 January 2010 he joined the Greek League club A.E.K.
 Athens.
 In October 2010 he returned to Neptūnas again.
-In 2017 he signed with Estonian champions Kalev/Cramo.
+In 2017, he signed with Estonian champions Kalev/Cramo.
+In October 2017, Mažeika returned to Germany, signing with Science City Jena of the Basketball Bundesliga.

+On 1 March 2023, Mažeika retired from professional basketball and became the sports director of Neptūnas Klaipėda.
+On 20 June, he was appointed the interim general manager of Neptūnas, before becoming general manager on 6 November.

 Lithuania national team

-He was a member of the 2001 Lithuanian National Cadet team, the 2002 Lithuanian Junior Team and the 2004 Under 20 Team.
+Mažeika was a member of the 2001 Lithuanian National Cadet team, the 2002 Lithuanian Junior Team and the 2004 Under 20 Team.